-23 Meaningful Christmas Traditions That Encourage Giving (2023)
+23 Meaningful Christmas Traditions For Family Giving in 2024

 Because at holiday time, I’m afraid my kids will get a big case of the “gimmies.”
 Which they certainly do from time to time (adults get this way too!).
 There’s a lot centered around what they GET this time of year.
 Not much is focused on what they can GIVE.
 At least in our house anyway.
 Until recently.